midleman/slack-workflow-status/README.md

 # Slack Workflow Status

 This action posts workflow status notifications into your Slack channel.
 The notification includes details such as the Actor, Event, Branch, Workflow Name, Status, and Run Durations.

-<span style="background-color: yellow; padding: 2px 4px; border-radius: 3px;">NEW</span> This action now supports uploading and referencing Playwright artifacts (e.g., JUnit test results and report URLs) to provide detailed context about your workflow's execution in the comment thread of the workflow status notification.
+🚀 **[NEW]** This action now supports uploading and referencing Playwright artifacts (e.g., JUnit test results and report URLs) to provide detailed context about your workflow's execution in the comment thread of the workflow status notification.

 <img src="./docs/images/example.png" title="Slack Example">

 ## Key Features

-- Posts workflow notifications to Slack.
+- Posts workflow status to slack.
 - Includes individual job statuses and durations (optional).
-- Supports Playwright (Junit) test result summaries with failure and flake details. (optional)
+- Includes Playwright (Junit) test result summaries with failure and flake details in comment thread. (optional)
-- Includes a report URL for Playwright-based jobs. (optional)
+- Includes a report URL for Playwright-based jobs in comment thread. (optional)

 ## Action Inputs